aimms/documentation/webui/gantt-chart-widget.rst

         }
     }

-Please note that the AIMMS function :token:`StringToMoment` is used to convert a date string into a number.
+Please note that the AIMMS function :any:`StringToMoment` is used to convert a date string into a number.
 The number is then used to easily perform date calculations.
-After that, the number is converted back to a date string using the AIMMS function :token:`MomentToString`.
+After that, the number is converted back to a date string using the AIMMS function :any:`MomentToString`.

 Indication of Today and Now
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^